Living Guideline Post-Concussion

-When can a child/adolescent return to school, activities, and sports after a concussion?
+When can a person return to sports, activities, and school after a concussion?

 Begin by doing light activities for the first 1-2 days.
 After this short relative rest, start activities (physical and thinking) that can be tolerated.
 A mild increase in symptoms is OK.
-Light activity is encouraged 1-2 days after a concussion, even if the child/adolescent still has symptoms.
-Avoid any activity where the child/adolescent could fall or hit their head.
+Light activity is encouraged 1-2 days after a concussion, even if the person still has symptoms.
+Avoid any activity where the person could fall or hit their head.
 Resting completely for more than 1-2 days after a concussion may slow recovery.

 How long does it take a child/adolescent to recover after a concussion?

 Most children/adolescents with a concussion will recover in 1-4 weeks, but it can take longer for some people.

 What can happen if a child/adolescent goes back to full-contact sports or game-play too early after a concussion?

 If children/adolescents with a concussion go back to activities that include a risk of hitting their head or falling down again too early after a concussion, they can have another injury.
 Having another injury can lead to worse symptoms that last longer, or result in a more severe or fatal brain injury.

 How can children/adolescents help prevent concussions and their consequences?